 It seems everyone has an opinion on Paleo diets.
 Some herald it as the the saviour to the human race while others warn of its potential dangers.
 It is a topic that polarises many people, and it certainly has created many misconceptions.

 But who do we believe?

 Many groups and individuals have vested interests.
 From celebrity chefs that have benefited from the paleo way by creating an empire of cookbooks and programs, to large organisations that receive funding from the food industry who may be feeling the pinch of decreased sales.

-Our mission is to present an unbiased view on certain hot topics that comes about from intense debate from our team, many of which have postgraduate research qualifications in the areas of health, fitness and nutrition.
-We intend to systematically research both sides of the argument so the reader can decide for themselves what they feel is most suitable to them, rather than feeling that they are coerced down certain paths by people with vested interests.
+In this series of blogs, we intend to systematically research both sides of the argument so the reader can decide for themselves what they feel is most suitable to them.
+Rather than feeling that they are coerced down certain paths by people with vested interests.

 So what is the Paleolithic diet anyway?

 The Paleo diet was founded on the principle of trying to mimic the diets of hunter/gatherers from the Paleolithic era.
 A lot of it’s general principles were derived from research by Dr. Boyd Eaton in the 1980’s, built on by Dr. Loren Cordain, and further by Dr Steffan Lindenberg’s studies of Pacific Islander hunter/gatherer populations.

 While there seems to be a few different versions of what constitutes a Paleo diet, when we look at the studies (rather than websites!) they all include lean meat, fish, shellfish, fruits, vegetables, root vegetables, eggs and nuts.
 They exclude grains, dairy, legumes, salt, refined fats and sugar.
 However, only one study out of five explicitly excluded potato while two limited them to one serve per day.1-5

 How does this differ from our Dietary Guidelines?